lieuSQ/CSharp-SDK/README.md

 ## Seamless Integration
 Add `using MolPayCS;`

-Create MOLPayCS object in order to access the properties of Base:
+Create MOLPayCS object in order to access the properties of Seamlesspayment:

 ```CSharp
  MolPayCS.Seamlesspayment obj = new MolPayCS.Seamlesspayment();